-Sure, we all know Function Point is a fantastic project management software tool, but what about all those unsung features?
-Some of the most handy features may very well be the ones our users don’t remember, use, or aren’t even aware of.
-Allow me to highlight a few of my favourite FP tidbits that can be useful for your agency.
+Sure, we all know Function Point is a fantastic agency project management software tool, but what about all those unsung features?
+Some of the handiest features may very well be the ones our users don’t remember, use, or aren’t even aware of.
+Let me highlight a few of my favourite FP tidbits that can be useful for your agency.

 The In/Out Board

 Share your status as “in” or “out” of the office with a simple click.
 Just hover over your name at the top right corner of the FP system to access the drop-down menu.
 You can also open up the In/Out board to add more details, such as “in meetings all day” or “on holidays until December 2nd”.

 Create Your Own Dashboards

 Although I think this one is gaining in popularity, I still encounter some uninitiated clients.
 Function Point’s project management software allows you to make as many different home screens as you wish.
 Perhaps you don’t need to view timesheets, Jobs and Tasks, and Pinned Notes as much as you’d like to see your Recently Viewed Items, a Profit Summary and a Calendar.
 There are plenty of tile combinations, and once created, it’s very quick to toggle between your dashboard views throughout the day.